eduNEXT/tutor-contrib-celery/README.md

 # Celery plugin for [Tutor](https://docs.tutor.edly.io)

-A tutor plugin to extend the default LMS and CMS celery workers that comes with tutor.
+A tutor plugin to extend the default LMS and CMS celery workers included in Tutor.
+It adds and configures extra deployments running LMS and CMS celery workers where every deployment will process async tasks routed to a specific queue.
+Having this workers separation per queue can help to define the scaling requirements for the Celery deployments, since having a single queue (the default one) with a single deployment can lead to unexpected behaviors when running large-scale sites.

 ## Installation